terwey/nps-docs/docs/01_Design/05_Plugin_Hooks.md

 1. Which screens are able to use hooks?
 -------------

-Hooks are currently implemented in following PHP admin files:
+Hooks are currently implemented in the following PHP admin files (directory: `newscoopRoot/admin-files/`):
 ````
 issues/edit.php
 sections/edit.php